qcodespp/qcodespp.github.io/docs/source/offline_plotting.rst

 - For 1D data, extra options will appear when the file name is clicked.
 You can add multiple lines from the same dataset to the same plot.
 - Linestyle and colour can also be changed by rightclicking.
 - Basic uncertainty plotting is supported for 1D data.
 For fixed values, enter the value, and for a percentage error enter e.g. '10%'.
 The uncertainties can also be loaded from another column in the dataset by right-clicking on the relevant cell in the table. (see below for how filters (do not) affect uncertainties).
+- A legend can be added for 1D data using the checkbox above the plot window.
 - You can also perform `fits to 1D data <https://qcodespp.github.io/offline_plotting.html#fitting>`__.
-- When you are done, you can click 'Save' or 'Copy' in the top right corner to save or copy the plot as an image.
-The saved pdfs work very well in Adobe Illustrator.
+- You can save or copy the plot using the buttons in the top right corner or the shortcuts Ctrl+Shift+S, Ctrl+Shift+C. The saved pdfs work very well in Adobe Illustrator.

 Plot types
 ^^^^^^^^^^